daviddecorso/InstaTask/README.md

 - Product Demonstration

 ### Task Allocation
-Moses Afrane: Completed addTask function, fixed UI elements and created test for user story [006]
+Moses Afrane: Completed addTask function, fixed UI elements and created test for user story [006].

-Ethan Beaupre:
+Ethan Beaupre: Completed the basic layout for the about page for user story [014], created login and about page manual tests.

 David DeCorso: